 - Tax-free withdrawals – Qualified withdrawals are not subject to federal income tax and are typically excluded from state income tax.

-- Roth IRA rollovers for unused funds – For unused 529 funds, account owners can roll over up to $35,000 into a Roth IRA in the beneficiary’s name.
+- Roth IRA rollovers for unused funds – Account owners can roll over up to $35,000 into a Roth IRA in the beneficiary’s name.

 Potential Drawbacks of 529 Plans